Career Decision Framework

 WisGrowth turns the framework into a practical loop.
 Not theory.
 Not advice.
 Actions.

-- Direction: start with Career Clarity Quiz to narrow what is worth testing
+- Direction: start with the career clarity guide or the live Take free career snapshot quiz to narrow what is worth testing

-- Evidence: run a small experiment and ship proof.
+- Evidence: run a validation sprint and ship proof.
 Start with career experiments

 - Market signals: apply and track responses with a clearer story